bekkerstacks/traefik/README.md

 # bekkerstacks: traefik
-Traefik Stack for Docker Swarm
+Traefik Stack for Docker Swarm with SSL

 ## Usage: